Cantech Knowledge Base

 tags: Web Development, Data Engineering, Embedded software

-The kind of resource is Database and must match the kind of the custom resource definition you already created earlier.
+• The resource type should be database and must match the custom resource definition you created earlier.

 Run the following command to add the mysql database item to the database resource definition.